Can you 1031 Exchange into New Construction?Dec 31, 2021

 Sherida Zenger: Another thing that can help as a safety net.
 If they want to make sure they play by the rules, we obviously have bank draws.

 So if you're kind of trying to get as much out of it as you can, we have monthly bank draws, so you'll be able to say, okay, so here was my land, but I've had five draws that equaled 150,000.
-So a

 Steve Olson: I think you're talking about what I've heard referred to as a build-to-suit exchange.
 And I've heard it called a bunch of other things.
 There are so many kinds out there and I never know we should get a really good accommodator on the show and interview them.